01

 Judging Criteria

-Judges evaluate students on the depth and accuracy of their research, the clarity of their poster, the strength of their argument, and the ability to answer questions.
-Students are not judged on design skills, prior technical knowledge, or equipment access — only on the quality of their thinking and research.
+Judges evaluate students on depth and accuracy of research, clarity of their poster, strength of argument, and ability to answer questions.
+Students are not judged on design skills, prior technical knowledge, or equipment access — only on quality of thinking and research.

 Recognition